-- To elaborate a competency tree and a program on core IL skills such as finding, evaluating and using information effectively. - To develop a game-based model for IL training based on the competency tree. - To design a model of scenarios for the IL games. - To develop IL games and implement an online platform to integrate the game-based learning model.
+To develop a game-based model for IL training based on the competency tree.

+To design a model of scenarios for the IL games.

+To develop IL games and implement an online platform to integrate the game based learning model.